Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 ##### Subscription Topic

-This is the topic which is actually subscribed on in the MQTT broker.
+This is the topic which is actually subscribed on in the broker.
 It can contain wildcards, either single level "+" or multilevel "#".
+This occurs must be supported by the configured message broker.
 >**_NOTE:_** Multi-level wildcards can only appear at the end of topic.
 The topic "/device/#/west" is not valid.
 Examples of valid topics are: "device/#", "device/data/#", "device/12345/data" etc.